linlyu97/Geospatial-Identification-of-Roadway-Types-and-Length/README.md

 ![](pics/poster.png)

 #### File Introduction
-DiffeDataExploratoryAnalysis.ipynb file is about different database comparison and exploratory analysis;
+DiffeDataExploratoryAnalysis.ipynb file is about different database comparison and exploratory analysis.

-DataScrape_DatabaseCreation.ipynb is about data web scrape and database creation
+DataScrape_DatabaseCreation.ipynb is about data web scrape and database creation.

 Roadway Length calculation.ipynb is about gis projection and 3231 counties database made.